dhairyasheelsutar/messaging-assignment-repo/README.md

 The application is deployed in the EKS in a separate namespace named `messaging-app`.
 Also, a new service account is provisioned for the workloads in the namespace to restrict the access.

 1. `Messaging Service` - The webservice is configured to the rolling strategy with max surge and pod disruption budget with unavailable pods set to 0.
 This allows the service to be available at the times.
-In addition to this, the service is configured Guarented QoS class by setting the resource requests and limits.
+In addition to this, the service is configured Guaranteed QoS class by setting the resource requests and limits.
 The webservice pod has a sidecar container for collecting the logs and sending it to the cloudwatch.
 It is also configured with the HPA, which takes care scaling the deployment based on the CPU Utilization metric.

 2. `MySQL DB` - The statefulset is configured with the dynamic provisioning with the help of storage class.
 The storage class helps in the provisioning the EBS volumes in the AWS.
 Then the MySQL pod can leverage the disk by accessing it using PVC.